tsnellgrove/dark_castle3/doc/to_do.md

 		- Generalize in-hand vs. not-in-hand Condition (single primative)
 		- Generalize creature-has-item vs. creature-does-not-have-item Conditions (single primative)
 		- Establish clearer nomenclature for temp variables that will be fully assigned at end (e.g. 'royal_hedgehog-*temp*')
-		- Should really think through a 'validity test' for pre_actions - would like to leverage all the validation code I already have!
-		- Should noun obj methods return a 'success' indicator (for pre & post actions)?
-			- IDEA: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
-		- Be able to call noun methods in non_buffer mode purely for pre & post action validation?
-		- for command-driven machines - especially pre-action - would like to have a systemic way to know if player command runs successfully
 		- each 'primitive' cond only tests for *one* thing (but state of that thing is an attribute to be matched)
 	- TBD: de-dup warning and timer classes
 		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
 What now?